backdrop-contrib/role_delegation/README.txt

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

-- Go to the Administer > User management > Permissions and scroll down to the role_delegation group of permissions.
+- Go to the Administer > Configuration > User Accounts > Permissions and scroll down to the role_delegation group of permissions.
 Each role now has a corresponding 'assign <ROLE> role' permission.
 Grant this permission to roles that shall have the power to assign role ROLE to users.